mrlonis/maven-spotless-hooks/README.md

 ### Install Git Hooks

 Simply adding this `submodule` is not enough.
 We then need to install the scripts within this repository as proper `git hooks`.

+#### Maven Hook Installation

 This can be done by adding the following configuration to your application's `pom.xml`:

 ```xml
 <project>